Irishness/lightbox_popups/README.md

 	1) Create a new function to call a lightbox.

-		1a) copy/paste one of the example functions from lightbox_examples, for example:
+		a) copy/paste one of the example functions from lightbox_examples, for example:

 		function example2() {
 			var d1 = generateLightBox("top", "right", "#c9c456");
 			lightboxContentHelper(d1, "This is a lightbox content... with a tiger.
 Rawr.", "Title", "imgs/tiger.jpg", "Button1");
 		}

-		1b) change the function name and the parameters to whatever you like (see lightbox_examples for more info on how to do this).
+		b) change the function name and the parameters to whatever you like (see lightbox_examples for more info on how to do this).

 	2) Call your new function.
 In our examples, we set our lightboxes to appear when someone clicks one of the buttons in index.html, like this: